 Later, as software became more and more important, Ideo turned to interaction design.
 Founder David Kelley realized early that they had to convince their client companies’ managers to follow their design methods.
 To that end, they came up with the term “design thinking”.

 They rebranded the designer’s mindset and methods as management practices.
 They then persistently pushed the idea for more than 15 years until it became part of the curriculum even in major business schools.

-Most famous for their innovative work and the love of prototypes, Ideo provides diverse teams with designers, engineers, and researchers to a project.
-There they can think freely, build fast-and-loose prototypes and present clients their big ideas.
+Most famous for their innovative work and the love of prototypes, Ideo provides diverse teams with designers, engineers, and researchers for a project.
+There they can think freely, build fast-and-loose prototypes, and present clients their big ideas.

-It is not a coincidence, Ideo is one of the top UX agencies.
+It’s not a coincidence, Ideo is a top UI UX design agency.
 They work on innovation projects for big enterprises that want to bring back the start-up spirit.
 Their projects rarely end up with tangible products.

 Although they rank as one of the most expensive firms on the market, critics often mention how they usually present only a raw prototype in return for the large pile of cash.
 Despite these critics, Ideo has become one of the most popular design firms.
 They also invest heavily in design education.

-A UI/UX design agency, Fantasy has offices in many locations in the US (New York, San Francisco, Miami) and London.
+A global UI/UX design agency with offices in the US (New York, San Francisco, Miami) and London.

 David Martin founded Fantasy in 1999 but no longer serves as CEO.
-The company gained fame for the beautiful UI design they always present.
+The company gained fame for the beautiful UI design and website design they always present.
 Their own brand has a very strong visual presence as well, with an almost too-professional taste.